 4. Replacing .htaccess File

-If removing the AddHandler doesn’t work for you, you will have to replace the entire .htaccess file and modify it to match your requirements.
+If removing the AddHandler doesn’t work for you, you might need to replace the whole .htaccess file and change it to fit your needs.

-In WordPress, you will find a default code for the .htaccess file that will make it easier for you to customize the website.
-However, it is possible that these default codes may have some error in them that has caused WordPress to download the file instead of opening it in the browser.
+In WordPress, there’s a default code for the .htaccess file that makes it easier to customize your website.
+Sometimes, the default code can have errors, which might cause WordPress to download the file instead of opening it in the browser.

-Therefore, you may need to completely remove the .htaccess file from your server and create another .htaccess file with the default WordPress code.
+So, you may need to delete the .htaccess file from your server completely and create a new one using the default WordPress code.

 Here’s what the code looks like for reference: